 The differences in the superfamily Cercopithecoids and Hominoids can be related to the fact that the common ancestor of apes and humans was adapted for suspending the body by the forelimbs and brachiating.
-The Cercopithecoids (like most mammals) are adapted for quadrupedalism (walking on all fours) while hominoids brachiate, knuckle walk, scramble, and locomote bipedally.
+The Cercopithecoids (like most mammals) are adapted for quadrapedalism (walking on all fours) while hominoids locomote bipedally (upright on two legs).

 Cercopithecoidea (Old World Monkeys): colobus monkeys, proboscis monkeys, golden monkeys, langurs, leaf monkeys, baboons, macaques, geladas, guenons, and mandrills.

 Hominoidea (Apes and Humans): gibbons, orangutans, gorillas, chimpanzees, bonobos, and humans.
 Apes are generally larger in body size compared to other primates.